Optimistic search: Change point estimation for large-scale data via adaptive logarithmic queries: Introduction

-Already for simple univariate cases, increasingly larger data sets with long time series recently led to the development of more efficient (univariate) approaches (\citealp{Maidstone, intelligent_sampling, Fryzlewicz_WBS2, SeedBS}).
+Already for simple univariate cases, increasingly larger data sets with long time series led to the development of more efficient (univariate) approaches \cite{Maidstone, intelligent_sampling, Fryzlewicz_WBS2, SeedBS}.
 Computational issues are even much more pronounced for multivariate problems.
-This is in particular true for recently emerging high-dimensional change point detection approaches (e.g.~\citealp{LeonBuhl, RoyMichailidis, GibberdNelson, Gibberd_Roy, Bybee_Atchade_JMLR, Avanesov_theory, Wang_highdim_mean_change, Wang_Willet_regression, Londschien, Wang_Yu_Rinaldo_theory}) or in some recent multivariate non-parametric change point detection methods (e.g.~\citealp{Padilla_Yu_Wang_Rinaldo_multivariate_nonparametric}).
-Many of these approaches rely on regularized estimators such as the lasso \citep{lasso_original} or the graphical lasso \citep{glasso}, where even a single fit is costly.
+This is in particular true for emerging high-dimensional {parametric} change point detection approaches (e.g.~\cite{LeonBuhl, RoyMichailidis, GibberdNelson, Gibberd_Roy, Bybee_Atchade_JMLR, Avanesov_theory, Wang_highdim_mean_change, Wang_Willet_regression, Londschien,YuCh21, Wang_Yu_Rinaldo_theory,WaYR21,DePY22}, or in {univariate \citep{vanegas2020multiscale} and} multivariate \citep{Padilla_Yu_Wang_Rinaldo_multivariate_nonparametric} non-parametric change point detection methods.
+Many of these approaches rely on {computationally costly fits of algorithms such as the} lasso \citep{lasso_original} or the graphical lasso \citep{glasso}.
 Performing a full grid search in order to find a single split point requires as many fits as there are observations.
 Even with warm-starts, neighbouring fits with one additional observation are not straightforward to update (unlike e.g.~means in univariate cases) and the number of fits is the main driver of computational cost.
 Thus, for a few hundred or thousand observations, full grid search based methods (including BS and its variants and even more costly dynamic programming based approaches) can be very slow, beyond what is acceptable.
-This is a main motivation for our work here, namely to avoid too many fits with piecewise constant (one or more change points) model structure.
+This is a main motivation for our work here, namely to avoid too many fits with piecewise stationary model structure.